 - In the context of NREPP, substance abuse and mental disorders that often occur in the same individual at the same time (e.g., alcohol dependence and depression); also known as comorbid disorders.

 - Comparative effectiveness research

-The Federal Coordinating Council on Comparative Effectiveness Research defines comparative effectiveness research, in part, as the conduct and synthesis of research comparing the benefits and harms of different interventions and strategies (e.g., medications, procedures, medical and assistive devices and technologies, diagnostic testing, behavioral change, and delivery system strategies) to prevent, diagnose, treat, and monitor health conditions in "real world" settings.
+The Federal Coordinating Council for Comparative Effectiveness Research defined comparative effectiveness research, in part, as the conduct and synthesis of research comparing the benefits and harms of different interventions and strategies (e.g., medications, procedures, behavioral change, delivery system strategies) to prevent, diagnose, treat, and monitor health conditions in real-world settings.

-(For the full definition, see the Federal Coordinating Council's June 30, 2009, Report to the President and the Congress on Comparative Effectiveness Research).
+(For the full definition, see page 16 of the Federal Coordinating Council's June 30, 2009, Report to the President and the Congress [PDF, 3.6MB].)